“Clearly Separate”: Workplace Sexual Misconduct Not Captured by Employment Release

 Although an Alberta court is not obligated to follow this decision and the interpretation of the general release language may change going forward, employers should seek to avoid this kind of situation and use specific language in a release addressing all future claims related to the employee’s employment or dismissal, including claims related to sexual harassment allegations.
 Field Law’s Labour & Employment Group is available to assist with this exercise.

-Don't miss out on this informative and interactive session!
 Sign up for Field Law's invitations and email alerts here.